loverdos/aquarium/doc/manual/source/creditdsl.rst

 ~~~~~~~~~~~

 A price list defines the prices applicable for a resource within a validity
 period.
-Prices are attached to resource types and denote the credits that
+Prices are attached to resource types and denote the policies that
 should be deducted from an entity's wallet in response to the entity's resource
 usage within a given charging period (currently, a month).
 The format is the
 following: